corysimmons/relatively-sticky/README.md

 ---

-If you like this project be sure to check out my lightweight and completely unique/awesome CSS framework, [Jeet](https://github.com/mojotech/jeet/).
+If you like this project be sure to check out my lightweight and completely awesome grid framework, [Jeet](https://github.com/mojotech/jeet/).